-Launched in 2006, the IBM Open Collaboration Research (OCR) awards program provides a new model for partnerships between universities and IBM to study significantly challenging research topics impacting the 21st century.
+Launched in 2006, the IBM OCR award recipients program provides a new model for partnerships between universities and IBM to study significantly challenging research topics impacting the 21st century.

 IBM OCR awards program

 The origin of IBM's OCR awards program was a University-Industry Innovation Summit in December 2005, attended by leaders from IT companies, universities and government agencies.
 The outcome of the event was a set of Open Collaboration Principles, which is the foundation for IBM's program.

 Purpose and goals

 The OCR awards program supports strategically important, highly collaborative research projects between IBM and leading universities across a wide range of areas within Computer Science, Engineering, Mathematics and other disciplines where open collaboration would accelerate innovation and benefit the world at large and IBM.

 The program promotes the development of open source software, related industry standards and greater interoperability.
 The OCR awards program enables multiyear deep collaboration between IBM and university participants and allows faculty to take on new students and obligations.
 Outcomes of collaborations are open — meaning that results are freely available, and publicly shared — which provides maximum opportunity for others to build on the results.